danielqiang/BioModels-DAG/README.md

 _**This project is under active development as part of semantic data research with [UW BIME](http://bime.uw.edu/).**_

-# BioModels
+# BioModels-ETL

-Biomodels is a customizable ETL pipeline for visualizing SBML [BioModels](https://www.ebi.ac.uk/biomodels/) (mathematical models for biological systems) as semantic data networks.
-It generates NetworkX DAGs that can be exported to multiple file formats, including JSON, YAML, GraphML, etc.
+Biomodels-ETL is a customizable ETL pipeline and DAG engine for visualizing SBML [BioModels](https://www.ebi.ac.uk/biomodels/) (mathematical models for biological systems).
+It generates NetworkX DAGs that can be exported to multiple file formats (e.g. JSON, YAML, GraphML, etc.) and visualized as semantic data networks.

-Example output network (drawn with Cytoscape):
+Example network (visualized with Cytoscape):

 ![](BioModelsETL/docs/images/derived_model_graph.png)